Visakhapatnam-class destroyer: Construction

 Construction on the final vessel of the class, INS Surat, began in July 2018; the hull was subsequently launched 17 May 2022, in a ceremony coinciding with the launch of INS Udaygiri, a Nilgiri-class frigate.
-Surat is scheduled to be commissioned in 2024.
+On 18 June 2024, Surat begun her sea trials and shall be commissioned in the latter half of 2024.
+Surat was commissioned on 15 January 2025.

 Operational history

 On 11 January 2022, only two months after its commissioning, Visakhapatnam successfully test-fired an upgraded variant of the BrahMos anti-ship missile, which was subsequently followed by another successful test-fire on 18 February.
 The destroyer later took part in the 12th edition of the IN's "Presidential Fleet Review" on 21 February 2022, an event which was attended by Indian president Ram Nath Kovind and Indian naval chief R. Hari Kumar.

+On 14 May 2023, INS Mormugao successfully fired BrahMos Supersonic cruise missile.
+It successfully carried out the engagement of a sea-skimming supersonic target with its MRSAM missile on 23 May 2023.